frictionlessdata/tableschema-java/README.md

 // {"fields":[{"name":"name","type":"string"},{"name":"coordinates","format":"array","type":"geopoint"}]}
 ```

-Every time a field is added, the schema does a validation test.
+Every time a field is added, the schema undergoes validation.
 If adding a field causes the schema to fail validation, then the field is automatically removed.